 Taking a camping trip this weekend?
 Pack your gear using our handy Car Camping Checklist and you won’t forget anything, ever.

 Going camping?
-There are campfire restrictions in place (see details below).
-In fact, 2016 marks the fourth summer in a row that has seen restriction on campfires in the Northwest, though the restrictions are few this year (so far).
+There are campfire restrictions in place.
+In fact, 2017 marks the fifth summer in a row that has seen restrictions on campfires in the Northwest.
+It seems it is our new normal.

 To see an updated status of all current wildfires, visit Inciweb for Washington and for Oregon.
 If there is a wildfire in or near an area you plan to visit, hike or camp in, it may close access roads, campgrounds and trailheads.